Integrated Studies

 Credits 3

-Students expand their understanding of basic visual vocabulary acquired in Design 1, with more complex compositional principles, both 2-D and 3-D, such as grid systems, color systems and possibly time-based solutions to a variety of design problems.
-The 3-D component frequently includes both illusory and fabricated models.
-Students will investigate sophisticated color theories and perceptual effects with both digital and analog color systems, including transparency, translucency, additive and subtractive color mixing, perceptual properties as well as complimentary and simultaneous contrast.
+Students deepen their understanding of foundational art and design principles developed in Design 1, with more complex compositional principles, integrating 2D and 3D design fundamentals with more sophistication.
+Students will investigate practical color theories and perceptual effects with both digital and analog color systems.
+The 3D component for this course provides a basic foundation guideline for working with dimensional elements.
+3D exercises and projects focus on simple fabrication, prototyping models, visual translation, and structural tension and stability.
 Students expand their design vocabulary and methods of critique while being introduced to research and analysis in the development of their professional practices.

 INT-152L: Design 2 - Computer Lab